mupraj10/c2/README.md

 ## Problem

 #### Create an app called: Rover

 Rover is an app that is similar to Tinder but for you pets and enable you to find a vet for your pet by matching.

 I used the following technologies: Node, Express, Sequelize, React, Redux.

 I used postgres for my db.

 I used [Bulma.io](https://bulma.io/) for styling.

 I used a premade boilermaker from [Fullstack](https://www.fullstackacademy.com) with more instructions [here](instructions.md)

 ## Notes

 #### Things I was able to accomplish:

+* User journey
-    -  As a user you
+  * As a user you
-      -  can log in and get to your home page
+  * can log in and get to your home page
-      -  can view a gallery of pets
+  * can view a gallery of pets
-      -  can view a gallery of vets
+  * can view a gallery of vets
-Code-wise:
+* Code
+  * Backend
+    * API routing for pet and vet
+    * Models for pet and vet
+      -Frontend
+  * Components for Pet Galley and Vet Profiles
+  * Implemented redux for Pets

+#### If I had more time:

+* I would want to
- #### Things I was not able to accmomplish:
+  * complete all the test specs I could not get to
+  * add more validations to my db models
+  * implement the associations between
+  * finish implementing the single pet and vet view
+  * add better styling to the gallery views
+  * implment a matching function